Improving your survey placement

 ”Quality questions create a quality life.
 Successful people ask better questions, and as a result, they get better answers.” – Anthony Robbins

 “Response pain?”
 You ask.
 Response pain has its roots grounded in customer behavior, choice architecture and psychology.
 There are several aspects to the notion of customer’s pain in responding that is relevant when designing a survey system.
 For todays post, we go into one of the aspects.
 The notion builds on the issues (pains) that emerge internally with interaction; when customers are forced to choose, interrupted mid-action or are prompted to invest time and energy into others.
-Response pain can in many ways be seen as the level of intrusiveness.
+You can think of response pain as the level of intrusiveness.

 A good example is when a telemarketer calls you during dinner.
 Irritating right?
 As a general rule, response pains are the negative feelings that arise from an interaction.
-In a similar view, response pain can increase when/if a customer feels he/she is intrusive towards others – nobody wants to answer a survey in a high-trafficked aisle, especially if it is a bother to others.
+In a similar view, response pain can increase when/if a customer feels he/she is intrusive towards others.
+Nobody wants to answer a survey in a busy aisle, especially if it is a bother to others.
 Decreasing the customer’s response pain is therefore paramount to collect more answers and establish positive feelings around your survey system.

 ‘The question is then, how do you go about it?
 One way that we have seen used successfully is to analyze the flow in your store.
 Dedicate time to observe how customers move around in your store, both when there are a lot of customers as well as few.
 Keep in mind the focus of your survey and finding the sweet spot where the experience has concluded.
 It is worth noting that completely eliminating customer response pain is implausible.
 It can for easy understanding be viewed more as a trade-off between response pain and experience conclusion.